-Let the masala steep in the hot water long enough to extract intense flavor.
+Let the masala steep in the hot water long enough to extract intense flavour.

-Add the tea leaves and once you see the lovely color, remove the pan from the heat.
+Add the tea leaves and once you see the lovely colour, remove the pan from the heat.

 Add the sugar to the cup.
-Strain the tea into your favorite mug and garnish with a mint leaf.( I love fresh mint leaves)
+Strain the Masala Tea or Chai into your favourite mug and garnish with a mint leaf.( I love fresh mint leaves)

-Go to your favorite chair and savor every sip of this flavored ambrosia.
+Go to your favourite chair and savour every sip of this ambrosial potion.

-Note: You can add milk to the tea if you want to.
+Note: You can add milk or cream to the tea if you want to.